 Finally, I got my hands on this amazing ingredient.
 I had always seen on screen (mainly in western cookery shows) or read in books.
 I knew how it felt, tasted, looked from all the descriptions I had but that doesn’t really justify, does it?
 There is something about looking, feeling, tasting, and cooking a food ingredient.

 Asparagus is a perennial flowering plant.
 Its young shoots are used as vegetables.
 It is a crop that has been cultivated and harvested for centuries.

 Sasur / Susar Muli ( Marathi)

 It’s a long erect stalk that is tender and firm with scale-like leaves.
 The flowers are bell-shaped.

 There are 3 varieties 1.
 Green 2.
 White 3.Purple

-It has a distinct taste which is slightly hard to describe.
-It reminds you of broccoli, with a hint of earthy flavor.
+It has a distinct taste that is slightly hard to describe.
+It reminds me of broccoli, with a hint of earthy flavor.